Moment

 Capturing good enough images or video in low light is one of the constant improvements Apple likes to make yearly.

 The iPhone is made to be taken anywhere and at any time.
-I often want to photograph or film something candid during the after-hours of work and beyond, but sometimes the camera doesn't do that great of a job keeping up.
-Often, the images are too pixelated and worth a total share anyways.
+I often want to photograph or film something candid during after-hours work and beyond, but sometimes, the camera doesn't do that great of a job keeping up.
+Often, the images are too pixelated and not worth a total share anyway.
 I'm stoked to see how their latest upgrades affect the smartphone camera market.

 What's even better?
 You can pair the iPhone 14 (or any iPhone model) with a Moment Snap-On Filter to achieve better manual control behind every frame.
 Pop a CineBloom 20% diffusion filter over the camera, and you'll capture deliciously dreamy photos with your phone at night.